Proudly serving The Woodlands, Spring, Tomball, Magnolia, Conroe, Cypress, Shenandoah, Oak Ridge North, and all of Montgomery and Harris Counties.

 You don’t need to live with a cracked, worn, or uncomfortable tooth.
 And you certainly don’t need to dread the process of fixing it.

-Patients from The Woodlands, Spring, Tomball, Magnolia, and throughout Montgomery County trust us to restore their smiles.
+We serve patients from The Woodlands, Spring, Tomball, Magnolia, Conroe, Cypress, Shenandoah, Oak Ridge North, and across Montgomery and Harris Counties.
 Whether you’re coming from Cochran’s Crossing, Alden Bridge, or just down the road in Creekside Park, our office is easy to find and worth the trip.

 Let us show you how simple and comfortable modern dentistry can be.
-Call us at 346-560-5916 or request your appointment online.
+Call Creekside Park Family & Cosmetic Dentistry today at 346-560-5916 or request your appointment online.
 We’ll take the time to answer your questions, ease your concerns, and give you back a smile that feels strong and looks beautiful.